va3c/viewer/va3c-viewer-html5/readme.md

 ### Coding Style
-* Every tab has its own script file
+* Every tab has its own .js script file
-* Tab titles, script file names and namespace titles are all tied together The namespace prefix of any variable or function tells you what tab and script file it relates to
+* Tab titles, script file names and namespace titles are all tied together
+	* The namespace prefix of any variable or function tells you what tab and script file it relates to
+	* Examples
+		* Tab name: 'Lights...'
+		* Namespace ID: 'JALI.'
+		* JavaScript file name: 'jali-lights.js'
 * Two file names groups
 	* Names beginning with 'ja' belong to jaanga, are intended to be generic and can be used with any app
 	* Names beginninh with 'v3' belong to vA3C, are intendeed to be very specific and targeted to the particular app
 	* During the initial development process the distinctions become blurred
+* Code is highly-risk taking
+	* Example: Double quotes only used when absolutely necessary
+		* The world: <html lang="en">
+		* Us: <html lang=en>
+* Code is designed to be load or render on demand
+* Code style
+	* Generally follows 'MDCS'
+	* As generous horizonatally but much more greedy veritically
+	* Also passes jsHint
 * Code is designed to be seriously easy
 	* Encourages engineers, architects and designers and non-professional programmers to add features
+	* No need to know jQuery, Backbone, Angular.
+Get going if you only kow a tiny bit of JavaScript
+	* And do feel free to build a jQuery version...

 ## Road Map

+* Bring in all append files as 3DObjects
+* Add boilerplate/default file choices to preferences tab
+* Add default light, shading settings to lights tab
+* Add 3D project management tab
+* Add people dancing in the streets tab
+* Add Jaanga Terrain Viewer tab
 * Open files via URL
 * Open files via Drag and Drop
 * Add zoom extents
 * Add rotate view after a period of inactivity
 * Add choice of camera controllers
 * Add tree view of meshes, materials and attributes
-* Display attributes
 * Fix any model texture display issues
 * Add permalink read and create capability
 * Add ability to toggle visibility of any mesh.
 Layers?